Hamilton, Victoria: Industry and employment

 Sheep grazing and agriculture are the primary industries in the surrounding shire, the area producing as much as 15% of Australia's total wool clip.
 Inside the city of Hamilton the majority of employment is provided by the retail industry (20%) and the Health and Community Services sector (14.5%).
 Education is another large employer, with four Secondary Schools, two of which enrol both primary and secondary students, as well as a number of stand-alone primary schools.
 The unemployment rate at the 2001 Census was put at 6.1%, with a workforce participation rate of 58.9%.

 Climate

-Like most of South Western Victoria, Hamilton has a cool oceanic climate (Köppen climate classification Cfb) with some characteristics of a Warm-summer Mediterranean climate (Csb).
+Like most of south-western Victoria, Hamilton has a temperate mediterranean climate (Csb).
 Cold fronts regularly sweep in from the Southern Ocean.
-Although daytime temperatures occasionally reach into the 30s even 40s during summer, maximum temperatures in the mid teens will often linger until November and are not uncommon even during the summer months.
+Although daytime temperatures occasionally reach into the high 30s even 40s during summer, daytime temperatures in the mid teens will often linger into December and are not uncommon even during the high summer months.
 On average Hamilton has 105 days per year with more than 1 mm of rain with a marked minimum during Summer.
+The town has 56.3 clear days annually.

+It is significantly cloudier than Melbourne due to its elevation and topography, averaging 1,995 sun hours annually.
+Though snow is rare, it saw significant snowfalls on 26 July 1901, 21 July 1888 and 29 July 1882, where 'up to several inches accumulated in town'.
+Perhaps the most impressive was the late-season snowstorm on 11 October 1910, where as much as 4 inches accumulated at no more than 240 m above sea level; and at nearby Mt Pierrepoint (275 m) 'an immense snow-man still almost intact at 2 pm'.